jackyzha0/jackyzha0.github.io/content/thoughts/hermeneutical injustice.md

 	2. Related: language and [terminology](thoughts/terminology.md).
 Wittgenstein: "a language that in principle could be understood by only one person would not be a language at all"

 It is important to note that being marginally situated leads not to "different" knowledge, but, as Harding has argued, to more *objective* knowledge (Harding 1991, 138-163)

+The dominantly situated knower cannot step outside of her situatedness in order to experience the world as others do; however, she can learn to use epistemic resources developed from the experiences of marginalized knowers

+Willful hermeneutical ignorance: dominantly situated knower's continued engagement in the world while refusing to learn to use epistemic resources developed from marginalized situatedness

+The marginalized knower possesses a sort of [double-consciousness](thoughts/double-consciousness.md).